Last Updated on November 2, 2022 by Lori Geurin

 - 23% RDA of magnesium

-They also contain phosphorus, zinc, vitamin A, omega-3 fatty acids (healthy fats) and are rich in antioxidants.
+They also contain phosphorus, zinc, vitamin A, omega-3 fatty acids (healthy fats), and are rich in antioxidants.

 3. Easy To Include In Your Eating Plan

-4. Reduce Cancer Risk
+4. Reduces Cancer Risk

 They help the skin heal and repair quickly.
 That means healthy, glowing skin and fewer wrinkles.
-And who doesn’t love that?!
+And who doesn’t love that?

-6. Bone Health
+6. Improves Bone Health

 Chia seeds provide more than 18% of the RDA of calcium, and that’s in merely 1 ounce!
-They’re a great alternative to dairy products for people who are allergic to dairy, or are simply looking for other options.
+They’re a great alternative to dairy products for people who are allergic to dairy or are simply looking for other options.

-The high amounts of protein, healthy fats and fiber reduce appetite and cravings.
-Also, when liquid combines with chia seeds, the outer layer absorbs the liquid, causing the seed to swell and form a gel, which further increases satiety.
+High protein, healthy fats, and fiber reduce your appetite and cravings.
+Also, when liquid combines with chia seeds, the outer layer absorbs the liquid, causing the seed to swell and form a gel, further increasing satiety.

 8. Regulates Blood Sugar

-They have also been shown to cause a drop in blood sugar.
+They’ve also been shown to cause a drop in blood sugar.

 9. Muscle-Building Protein